Mauretania

 Overview:

-- one of the poorest countries in the world – in some of its regions, people live off less than 1.25 USD per day
+- one of the poorest countries in the world – about 5.8% of the population live on less than 2.15 USD per day

-- 21% of children below 5 years of age suffer from chronic malnutrition
+- around 25% of children under the age of five suffer from chronic malnutrition (stunting)

 a dozen